JanaHor/MyReads/README.md

 # MyReads Project

-This is app helps you to organize your books into 3 shelfs:
+This app helps you to organize your books into 3 shelfs:
 Currently Reading
 Want To Read
 Read